Last updated: May 5, 2026

 Take Carl Jung.
 Aquarius rising puts Leo on his 7th-house cusp, which makes the Sun his 7th-house lord, the lord of marriage and partnerships.
 Jung's Sun sits in Cancer in the 6th house, the house of work, service, and daily routines.

-The interpretation writes itself.
-Partnerships in Jung's life arrived through professional contexts, often involving care, treatment, or sustained collaboration on a project.
+One traditional interpretation is that partnerships in Jung's life were tied to professional contexts, often involving care, treatment, or sustained collaboration on a project.
 Toni Wolff, his most consequential partner outside his marriage, came to him as a patient in 1910 and stayed in his orbit as a clinical collaborator and intimate companion for over forty years.
 Emma Jung, his wife, eventually trained as an analyst herself and ran a parallel practice.
-The 7th-lord in the 6th does not predict a single relationship shape; it predicts that the partnerships that stick are the ones built around shared work.
+The 7th-lord in the 6th does not predict a single relationship shape; it suggests that consequential partnerships can be read through shared work.

 A second example from the same chart.
 Jung's Saturn sits in Aquarius in the 1st house, in domicile.
 Saturn rules both the 1st and the 12th for him (Aquarius rising, Capricorn on the 12th cusp).
 The lord of identity is also the lord of solitude, hidden processes, and the unconscious, sitting on the Ascendant in its own sign.
-That single configuration says something the rest of the chart can only repeat: this is a person whose self is built from sustained, disciplined inquiry into what is hidden.
+That configuration gives a strong chart-reading reason to connect identity, solitude, hidden processes, and disciplined inquiry.

 House lord vs chart ruler: the difference